 If your dog is constantly itchy and it seems like they are always getting ear infections, there's a good chance that his or her diet may be the problem.

-Dr. Oscar Chavez, DVM, assistant professor at California State Polytechnic University, Pomona, and veterinary consultant at Just Food For Dogs, says that 20 to 40 percent of veterinary visits are a result of allergies.
-Of those, 10 percent are food allergies.
+Veterinarian Dr. Oscar Chavez, assistant professor at California State Polytechnic University, Pomona and veterinary consultant at Just Food For Dogs, says that 20 to 40 percent of veterinary visits are a result of allergies.
+Of those, 10 percent are food allergies according to Peteducation.com.
 In fact, food allergies are the third-leading cause of itching, scratching, skin lesions and hair loss in dogs.

 Furthermore, some dogs have food intolerances.
 Maldigestion (upset GI) signs include:

-If you suspect your dog could have food allergies, Chavez says you should read the first 10 ingredients in your dog's food to determine the protein.
-Common ingredients are beef, chicken, lamb and fish.
-And while we're reading a lot about wheat allergies and gluten intolerances in humans, they're not so common in dogs.
+If you suspect your dog could have food allergies, Chavez says you should read the first 10 ingredients in your dog's food to determine the protein that may be upsetting your dog's system.
+Common dog food ingredients are beef, chicken, lamb and fish.

-If your pet's veterinarian suspects food allergies, the way to find out is through an elimination diet.
-"The vet will send home a special 'hypoallergenic' prescription diet that is not known to be recognized by the dog's immune system and is therefore unlikely to cause a reaction," says Dr. Chavez.
+"The vet will send home a special 'hypoallergenic' prescription diet that is not known to be recognized by the dog's immune system and is therefore unlikely to cause a reaction," says Chavez.

-Feeding your dog a healthy diet isn't impossible -- or even difficult -- if you discover he has food allergies.
+Feeding your dog a healthy diet isn't impossible — or even difficult — if you discover they have food allergies.

-"Whole food diets are best, with no preservatives and no processed ingredients," says Dr. Chavez.
+"Whole food diets are best, with no preservatives and no processed ingredients," says Chavez.
 "Traditionally, commercial pet foods are heavily processed.
 Look for diets that are whole, fresh and minimally processed.
-The more wholesome the diet the less likely it is to trigger the immune system."
+The more wholesome the diet, the less likely it is to trigger the immune system."

 And you'll see personalized content just for you whenever you click the My Feed .